 At the sound of the bathroom door closing upstairs Adam finally moved.

 He opened the refrigerator again and took out the bottle she'd inspected.

 Trust Sophie to go for the jugular – in her attacks and in her choice of wine.

 Well, actually he was a little surprised.
 The Sophie he remembered had very modest tastes.
 But then he'd known her before she became a successful journalist and non-fiction author.

-It was pure back luck he’d met her then, too.
-The experienced journalist writing a series of articles about the challenges of balancing large-scale construction projects with environmental concerns broke her leg, and the newspaper asked to send a promising young journalist out to the Brazil project in her stead.
-Adam was about to turn them down when he recognized Sophie’s name as Peter and Ellen’s niece, the daughter of Ellen’s wild child sister.
-He also remembered they’d proudly showed him a couple of Sophie’s articles when he’d last seen them at Stonybrook.
-The articles were surprisingly good and balanced for such a young woman, so for Peter and Ellen's sake he'd decided to give her a chance after all.
+The experienced journalist writing about the challenges of balancing large-scale construction projects with environmental concerns had broken her leg and the newspaper asked to send a promising young journalist to the Brazil project in her stead.
+Adam had been about to turn them down when he recognized Sophie’s name as Peter and Ellen’s niece.
+Peter and Ellen had no children of their own and they'd played an important role in the lives of of Ellen’s wild younger sister and her children.
+Since he'd grown up mostly in teh STates he'd never met them, but Ellen had shown him a some of Sophie’s articles once when he’d visited Peter at Stonybrook.
+The articles were surprisingly good and balanced for such a young woman, so for Peter and Ellen's sake he'd decided to give the young journalist a chance after all.

 Then she turned to him, her hand extended and her smile wavering a little.

 He took her hand and almost let it go as a surge of heat spread upwards like a contagion.